 The following balm is based on a formula found to be effective for psoriasis in controlled studies, combined with the traditionally indicated herbs burdock, sassafras and comfrey.
 If you do not have the herbs, you can make the formula with plain extra virgin olive oil, just leave out the herbal infusion step and proceed to make the balm with just olive oil, honey and beeswax.

-Sourcing a very high quality honey, such as raw honey or manuka honey makes the most sense here.
+CLICK HERE for a high quality manuka honey.
 Mass-marketed honey will not have the healing substances of high quality, minimally processed honey.

 **This balm for psoriasis should be applied 3 times per day for up to 4 weeks for best results.